 I’ve been investing in distressed second mortgages for over 17 years.
-I’ve seen a lot of changes; some based on the economy, some based on supply and demand and some based on falsehoods that new investors have held onto while entering this industry.
+I’ve seen a lot of changes: some based on the economy, some based on supply and demand, and some based on falsehoods new investors have held onto while entering this industry.

 While you can’t control changes within the economy or supply and demand, I believe you can do something about falsehoods and misrepresentations.

 About two years ago, I started Keyhole Academy, an online education program teaching students how to invest in first and/or second distressed mortgages.
 I wanted to apply my years of experience and put it in a format I felt people would most benefit from.